Tommy Jarrell: Biography

 He was born in Surry County, North Carolina, United States.
 Although he made his living from road construction (operating a motor grader for the North Carolina Highway Department until his retirement in 1966), Jarrell was an influential musician, eventually attracting attention from Washington D.C. when he received the National Endowment for the Arts' National Heritage Fellowship in 1982.
 That year's fellowships were the first bestowed by the NEA, and are considered the United States government's highest honor in the folk and traditional arts.

 Jarrell's style was notable for its expressive use of syncopation and sliding ornamentation, and he was adept at singing while playing.
 His formidable technique and rough timbre continue to influence modern aficionados of Appalachian old-time music and in particular the Round Peak style of clawhammer banjo.

+Jarrell married Nina Lowe in 1923; she died on February 13, 1967.
+They had three children: Ardena ("Dena"), b.
+1925; Clarence ("Wayne"), b.
+1927; and Benjamin Franklin ("B. F."), b.
+1933.
 In his later years, Jarrell lived in the small unincorporated community of Toast, North Carolina.
-His life is documented in two films by Les Blank, listed below.
+His life is documented in two films by Les Blank.

-Tommy Jarrell died in January 1985 from a heart attack in his home, at the age of 83.
+Jarrell died in January 1985 from a heart attack in his home, at the age of 83.